-According to Bloomberg: Top 10 Fastest Internet in the World, on their lists as of January 23, 2013 posted, the TOP 1 is the HONGKONG(average peak of 54.1 Megabits per Second), next to it is SOUTH KOREA, then no.3 JAPAN.
-Now, how about in my country Philippines?
+According to Bloomberg: Top 10 Fastest Internet in the World, on their lists as of January 23, 2013, posted, the TOP 1 is the HONGKONG(average peak of 54.1 Megabits per Second), next to it is SOUTH KOREA, then no.3 JAPAN.
+Now, how about in my country the Philippines?
 Sadly, it did not come to top 20.
-Honestly, slow and very expensive though.
+Honestly, slow and very expensive, though.

-See other post also: World's Fastest Internet @ 120GB/s
+See another post also: World's Fastest Internet @ 120GB/s

-Now, this blog post purposely shares a simple yet great tip & trick to increase and improve for 20-40% connection speed, oh yes, without even using some applications especially premium softwares.
-Of course, i tried and experimented it and it works like a charm!
+Now, this blog post purposely shares a simple yet great tip and trick to increase and improve for 20-40% connection speed, oh yes, without even using some applications especially premium software.
+Of course, I tried and experimented it and it works like a charm!

-See other post - Improves signal: Boost Signal: Speed Internet Connection
+See another post - Improves signal: Boost Signal: Speed Internet Connection

 |Image Courtesy to InfoIncrement|